m-hennecke/ccms/doc/README.tmpl.md

 a `struct tmpl_data` structure to be used as an argument to the `tmpl_parse()`  and `tmpl_parse_file()` functions.

-TODO: Describe how to add search paths to be searched for files to be included via the `TMPL_INCL` tag.

 ## Tag Description

 ### Variables